fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

-This first example works because we have specified the "outputPath" for both transforms.
+This first example works because we have specified the `outputPath` for both transforms.
 If we omit these, as in the second example, nothing is output to the document.
 Note that the `fluid.transforms.linearScale` function does not have an `outputPath`.
 Instead its output is used as a return value passed to `fluid.transforms.round` - this is because the `linearScale` is not part of an array of transforms, but rather a regular entry in a transform.

 ### Outputting Arrays